davismj/davismj.github.io/_posts/2017-12-30-master-detail.md

 ### Optional View Ports

 In addition to the new "empty" behavior, we've also added a "no change" behavior.
 If a view port configuration is not defined for a route, the router will skip routing on that view port entirely, leaving the view port untouched.
-If there is no existing content in the view port, i.e. when the application is first loaded, then then router will load the default for that view port.
+If there is no existing content in the view port, i.e. when the application is first loaded, and then router will load the default for that view port.

 #### app.js